jackmcguire1/riot-global-rankings/README.md

 # About
 - This repository contains the API for the Global Power Rankings Hackathon sponsored by AWS x Riot

+Team rankings are based on accumulated wins and losses of tournament matches where the type is 'BestOf' and mode is 'Classic'.

 # Requirements
 - mongo ATLAS cluster
 - mongodb/brew/mongodb-database-tools